Andrew Bogut: Golden State Warriors (2012–2016)

 After playing well through the first 19 games of the 2014–15 season, Bogut injured his right knee on 8 December 2014 against the Minnesota Timberwolves and subsequently missed 12 games.
-He returned to action off the bench against Indiana on 7 January 2015, recording 4 points and 8 rebounds in a 117–102 win.
-On 2 March 2015, he scored a season-high 16 points in a loss to the Brooklyn Nets.
-On 7 April 2015, he recorded 8 points and a career-high 9 blocks in a loss to the New Orleans Pelicans.
-Bogut and the Warriors won the 2015 NBA Finals after defeating the Cleveland Cavaliers in six games.
+He returned to action off the bench against Indiana on 7 January 2015, recording four points and eight rebounds in a 117–102 victory.
+On 2 March, Bogut scored a season-high 16 points in a loss to the Brooklyn Nets.
+On 7 April, he had eight points and a career-high nine blocks in a loss to the New Orleans Pelicans.
+Bogut and the Warriors won the 2015 NBA Finals after defeating the Cleveland Cavaliers in six games despite a 2–1 deficit.

-Disappointed in the way he ended the 2014–15 season, Bogut removed all processed sugars from his diet during the 2015 off-season and subsequently came into training camp in October 2015 with improved athleticism, having dropped 10 kilograms.
-On 9 February 2016, Bogut had a season-best game with 13 points, 11 rebounds, three steals and a season-high six blocked shots in a 123–110 win over the Houston Rockets.
+Disappointed in the way he ended the 2014–15 season, Bogut removed all processed sugars from his diet during the 2015 off-season and subsequently came into training camp in October 2015 with improved athleticism, having lost 22 lb.
+On 9 February 2016, Bogut had a season-best game with 13 points, 11 rebounds, three steals and a season-high six blocked shots in a 123–110 victory over the Houston Rockets.
 The Warriors broke the NBA record for most wins in a season with 73, eclipsing the 72 wins set by the 1995–96 Chicago Bulls.
-In Game 5 of the Warriors' Conference Finals match-up with the Oklahoma City Thunder, Bogut recorded a playoff career-high 15 points and 14 rebounds to help the Warriors send the series to a Game 6 with a 120–111 win at home, cutting the Thunder's advantage in the series to 3–2.
-The Warriors went on to win the series in seven games and advanced to the NBA Finals for the second straight year.
-The Warriors would again face the Cleveland Cavaliers.
-On 15 June 2016, he was ruled out for six to eight weeks with a left knee injury.
-The injury occurred during Game 5 of the NBA Finals.
-The Warriors went on to lose the series in seven games.
+In Game 5 of the Western Conference Finals match-up with the Oklahoma City Thunder on 26 May, Bogut recorded a playoff career-high 15 points and 14 rebounds to help the Warriors send the series to a Game 6 with a 120–111 victory at home, cutting the Thunder's advantage in the series to 3–2.
+The Warriors went on to win the series in seven games and advanced to the NBA Finals for the second straight year, where they would again face the Cleveland Cavaliers.
+On 15 June, he was ruled out for six to eight weeks after suffering a left knee injury during Game 5 of the NBA Finals two days prior.
+The Warriors went on to lose the series in seven games despite a 3–1 lead.